aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 # Guidance for Training Transformer Protein Language Models (ESM-2) with Amazon SageMaker HyperPod on AWS

-This guidance aims to instruct and guide users how to pretrain popular computational drug discovery models such as Evolutionary Scale Models (ESM) 2nd generation using the [DDP and FSDP](https://pub.aimind.so/distributed-data-parallel-ddp-vs-fully-sharded-data-parallel-fsdp-for-distributed-training-8de14a34d95d) frameworks on Amazon [Sagemaker Hyperpod](https://aws.amazon.com/sagemaker-ai/hyperpod/) clusters.
-This guidance instructs users on how to create Sagemaker Hyperpod clusters using both [Slurm](https://slurm.schedmd.com/documentation.html) and [Kubernetes](https://kubernetes.io/) based orchestrations.
-In addition, this guidance will showcase how to train ESM-2 models on the HyperPod clusters based on both orchestrators.
+This guidance aims to instruct users on how to provision SageMaker HyperPod clusters using both [Slurm](https://slurm.schedmd.com/documentation.html) and [Kubernetes](https://kubernetes.io/) based orchestrations.
+In addition, this guidance provides code examples for pre-training popular computational protein folding models such as [Evolutionary Scale Models (ESM)](https://ramith.fyi/esm-2-evolutionary-scale-prediction-of-atomic-level-protein-structure-with-a-language-model/) 2nd generation using the [DDP and FSDP](https://pub.aimind.so/distributed-data-parallel-ddp-vs-fully-sharded-data-parallel-fsdp-for-distributed-training-8de14a34d95d) and [NVIDIA BioNemo](https://docs.nvidia.com/bionemo-framework/latest/) frameworks on Amazon [SageMaker Hyperpod](https://aws.amazon.com/sagemaker-ai/hyperpod/) clusters.

 ## Table of Contents